Rjmoodie/yardpass-upgrade/SECURITY_DEFINER_VIEWS_RATIONALE.md

 **Solution**: Use `SECURITY DEFINER` views owned by a limited role (not superuser) to bypass RLS at the view level, while underlying tables still enforce RLS.

 ### 2. **Hiding Cross-Schema Complexity**
-YardPass uses multiple schemas (`events`, `payments`, `sponsorship`, `analytics`) to organize domain logic.
+Liventix uses multiple schemas (`events`, `payments`, `sponsorship`, `analytics`) to organize domain logic.
 Client applications should not need to know about schema boundaries.

 **Solution**: `SECURITY DEFINER` views in the `public` schema provide a clean API surface, hiding the internal schema organization.